BlokasLabs/patchbox-os-docs/docs/InstallOS.md

 5. Now click **Flash!** to write the image file on the SD card
 6. When done, safely remove the SD card, insert it into your Raspberry Pi and power it on.

-**Note:** before writing and verifying the image (this is shown by a progress bar), balenaEtcher will format the SD card by clearing all pre-existing data
+**Note:** Before writing and verifying the image (this is shown by a progress bar), balenaEtcher will format the SD card by clearing all pre-existing data.

-**Note:** if you want to flash another SD card with the same image, insert it and click **Use same image**
+**Note:** If you want to flash another SD card with the same image, insert it and click **Flash Another**.

 ## Comments